 2. Pick your wedding theme

 Wedding themes can range from a simple setting to a grand style.
-Choosing your theme means selecting the colors, decorations and centerpieces for the venue.
+Choosing your theme means selecting the colors, decorations and centerpieces.

 Some other considerations can include your heritage or something that is special to you and your significant other such as a common hobby or shared interest.